-Imran Khan: Fist rally by former Pakistan PM since being shot at
+Imran Khan: First rally by former Pakistan PM since being shot at

 Authorities have rejected the accusation and released a video purporting to show a confession from a man they describe as the only suspect in the shooting.

-Large crowds are expected at Saturday's rally, described as the climax of Mr Khan's "long march".
+On Saturday evening, Mr Khan's PTI party shared footage of Mr Khan walking through a crowd, having arrived to deliver a speech.

-Before the event, his PTI party shared footage of his car and other convoys of vehicles heading for Rawalpindi - a city in which Pakistan's army is based.
+It also posted videos that showed convoys of vehicles heading for Rawalpindi - a city in which Pakistan's army is based.

+Thousands of people were expected to gather for the event, described as the climax of Mr Khan's "long march".

-Workers were pictured installing a bulletproof glass shield ahead of Mr Khan's address.
+Workers were pictured installing a bulletproof glass shield ahead of his appearance.

 The former international cricket star was removed from office earlier this year after losing a confidence vote in parliament.
 He was later disqualified from holding public office.